College of Business Featured in The Princeton Review's

 The Princeton Review does not rank the business schools in the book on a single hierarchical list from 1 to 294, or name one business school best overall.
 Instead, the book has 11 ranking lists of the top 10 business schools in various categories.
 Ten lists are based on The Princeton Review's surveys of 19,000 students attending the 294 business schools profiled in the book.
 (Only schools that permitted The Princeton Review to survey their students were eligible for consideration for these lists.)
 Conducted during the 2010-11, 2009-10, and 2008-09 academic years, the student surveys were primarily completed online.
 One list, "Toughest to Get Into," is based solely on institutional data.
 (All schools in the book were eligible for consideration for this list.)
 The lists are posted at http://www.PrincetonReview.com.

 About the UT Arlington College of Business

-The University of Texas at Arlington College of Business is one of the largest business schools in the nation, preparing more than 5,500 students each year for their roles as leaders, innovators and influencers in the global community.
+The University of Texas at Arlington College of Business prepares more than 5,500 students each year for their roles as leaders, innovators and influencers in the global community.